cs60050/SkyNet/README.md

 Apart from this, there is a main script *colorize.py* that calls all the functions and performs training/testing.

 The folder **examples** has a few test cases on which we ran the code.
 The first image is the grayscale, the second is the recolorised one and the third is the original image.
+It also has a 3-minute frame by frame recolorized video of a Charlie Chaplin sequence.

+The folder **website** has the code for the [website](https://cs60050.github.io/SkyNet/website/) that we have made for this project.

 ## Prerequisites
 - TensorFlow